lorenaacuna/GASTLI/docs/source/tutorial.rst

 ==========

 Welcome to GASTLI's quickstart tutorial.
 In this tutorial we explain how to compute interior structure and atmospheric models and plot the results.
 These include the internal and atmospheric profiles, a pressure-temperature diagram, mass-radius relations, and thermal evolution curves.
 In the last section of this tutorial, we also discuss how to check and ease convergence.
+Here's an overview of this page:

+*  :ref:`Creating an interior-atmosphere object<Creating an interior-atmosphere object>`

+  - Interior structure profiles
+  - Atmospheric profiles
+  - Mass-radius diagram

+* Generating a thermal evolution curve

+* Convergence

 Creating an interior-atmosphere object